 |SC70 Inf.
 7||Standing Committee document that provides a summary and recommendations of the workshop on customs control of trade in CITES-listed species: Trends, technologies and opportunities for improved trade and regulatory control (23-25 May 2018, University of Gibraltar)|

 |SC70 Inf.
-8||EPIX onboarding: Simplifying the implementation of electronic permit information exchanges between Parties|
+8||Standing Committee document that informs about a guidance on EPIX onboarding: Simplifying the implementation of electronic permit information exchanges between Parties.|

-|SC69 Inf.1||Questionnaire on electronic systems and information technologies for CITES management (eCITES) (submitted by the Secretariat) and additional information provided by Parties|
+|SC69 Inf.1||Standing Committee document that shares the result of a survey on electronic systems and information technologies for CITES management (eCITES) (submitted by the Secretariat) and additional information provided by Parties.|

 Describes structure, data elements, codes and the format of annual reports.
 As the information in an annual report is a subset of the data contained in the CITES permits this document also provides further specifications for data to be used in CITES permits.